 The six Loving Partner Behaviors are:

 By learning and practicing these six behaviors, you’ll replace arguing, blaming, criticizing, withdrawing, caretaking and controlling with understanding, compassion, gratitude, acceptance, respect, caring and empathy.

 Inner Bonding® Concepts

 Loving Adult – The healthy mature part of us that acts appropriately in the world.
 We’re in our Loving Adult when we know what is in our highest good in any situation and then take loving actions that make us feel peaceful, joyful and higher self-worth.
 Our Loving Adult only tells our self truth and is able to manage natural feelings of sadness, helplessness, loneliness, joy and peace.
 When our Loving Adult is in charge, we don’t take responsibility for our partner’s feeling and behavior and we are loving, supportive, caring, nurturing, comforting, positive and hopeful.

 Bridge – A way to shift from our Wounded Self into our Loving Adult.
 Bridges can include taking a walk in nature, reading a meaningful passage, going to the gym, doing deep breathing, yoga, playing an instrument or listening to music.
-Bridges help us move from being closed and in our head to being open in our heart.
+Bridges help us move from being closed and in our head to being open and in our heart.

 Personal Responsibility – When we accept that either we’re causing our feelings by what we’re thinking, doing or allowing or that we need to manage our feelings which are a natural response to our partner’s behavior.

 Loving Boundary – Something we do or say to take loving care of ourself rather than trying to control our partner by telling our partner what to do or not to do.
 When we set loving boundaries, we use ‘I’ statements keeping the focus on what we need to do to take care of our self rather than telling our partner what they need to change.